MickaelRigault/ztfquery/README.md

-_beta version: documentation improving continuously, ready to be used_
+_beta version: documentation improving continuously, ready to be used._

+_Tested on python 3 and 2.7_

 # ztfquery
 Python wrapper of ZTF IRSA web API